Bar Mitzvah Information

 This will be determined by your expectations, your son's level of Hebrew knowledge and the time remaining before his Bar Mitzvah.
 Most Bar Mitzvah boys who graduate Chabad Hebrew School of the Arts are called up for an Aliyah and read the Torah or Haftorah and its blessings.

-• There are three types of services to choose from:
+There are four types of services to choose from:

-• The Ceremony is approximately 45 minutes long, and can include refreshments or be followed by a meal.
-Because it is not on Shabbat, photography, videos and microphones are permitted.
+The Ceremony is approximately 45 minutes long, and can include refreshments or be followed by a meal.
+Because it is not on Shabbat, photography, videos and microphones are welcome.

 2) Shabbat Morning Service: The Shabbat service begins at 10:00 AM and roughly follows this schedule.